jordan-cutler/path-to-senior-engineer-handbook/README.md

-# Path to Senior Engineer handbook
+# Path to Senior Engineer Handbook

 This repo has all the resources you need to reach Senior Software Engineer!